AceCentre/DolphinGuideScanner/README.md

 ## Credits.

-Big thanks goes to [@maestrith](https://github.com/maestrith) who very quickly helped me figure out a far neater - and faster solution
+* Big thanks goes to [@maestrith](https://github.com/maestrith) who very quickly helped me figure out a far neater - and faster solution
+* Thanks to [ARASAAC for the hacked icon of a switch](http://www.arasaac.org/ficha.php?id=6195&id_palabra=3056) with the Dolphin Guide icon